cmaahs/global-mute-spoon/README.md

 The `enforced_desired_state` is the flag that handles when external forces make changes to the mute at a system level.
 If set to
 `false` your background will change and the new mute state will be accepted.
 If set to `true` the GlobalMute spoon will make a course correction and reset the system mute level on the device to what your current setting was.

+The mute_title and unmute_title text will appear to the right of the microphone icon in the menubar.
+Hopefully making it easier to pickup on when you are actually unmuted.
+If you don't want the mute_title text, simply don't provide that option to the configure routine.

 ## TODO / Thoughts